ClementNerma/NightOS/docs/specs/services/integration/desktop-environments.md

 **Errors:**

-- `0x20`: Invalid list of elements provided
+- `0x1000`: Invalid list of elements provided
-- `0x30`: Client is not allowed to create a popup
+- `0x1010`: Title must be provided
-- `0x31`: Failed to create/update the popup
+- `0x1012`: Title cannot be empty
-- `0x40`: Title must be provided
+- `0x1013`: Title is not a valid UTF-8 string
-- `0x42`: Title cannot be empty
+- `0x1014`: Unspecified error with the title
-- `0x43`: Title is not a valid UTF-8 string
+- `0x1020`: Custom buttons provided but it is not customizable
-- `0x44`: Unspecified error with the title
+- `0x1021`: Too many custom buttons were provided
-- `0x50`: Custom buttons provided but it is not customizable
+- `0x1022`: A custom button's label is not a valid UTF-8 string
-- `0x51`: Too many custom buttons were provided
+- `0x1023`: A custom button's label cannot be empty
-- `0x52`: A custom button's label is not a valid UTF-8 string
+- `0x1024`: Custom button's icon provided but it is not customizable
-- `0x53`: A custom button's label cannot be empty
+- `0x1025`: Invalid custom button's icon buffer
-- `0x54`: Custom button's icon provided but it is not customizable
+- `0x1026`: A custom button's icon is too small
-- `0x55`: Invalid custom button's icon buffer
+- `0x1027`: A custom button's icon is too large
-- `0x56`: A custom button's icon is too small
+- `0x1028`: Unspecified error with a custom button's icon
-- `0x57`: A custom button's icon is too large
+- `0x1029`: Unspecified error with a custom button's label
-- `0x58`: Unspecified error with a custom button's icon
+- `0x102A`: Custom button's color provided but it is not customizable
-- `0x59`: Unspecified error with a custom button's label
+- `0x102B`: Custom button's color uses transparency but it is not customizable
-- `0x5A`: Custom button's color provided but it is not customizable
+- `0x102C`: Duplicate custom button's callback code
-- `0x5B`: Custom button's color uses transparency but it is not customizable
+- `0x1030`: Custom icon provided but it is not customizable
-- `0x5C`: Duplicate custom button's callback code
+- `0x1031`: Invalid custom icon buffer
-- `0x60`: Custom icon provided but it is not customizable
+- `0x1032`: Custom icon is too small
-- `0x61`: Invalid custom icon buffer
+- `0x1033`: Custom icon is too large
-- `0x62`: Custom icon is too small
+- `0x1034`: Unspecified error with the provided custom icon
-- `0x63`: Custom icon is too large
+- `0x3000`: Client is not allowed to create a popup
-- `0x64`: Unspecified error with the provided custom icon
+- `0x4000`: Failed to create/update the popup

-### `0x2F` DESTROY_POPUP
+### `0x20FF` DESTROY_POPUP

 Destroy an existing popup.

 **Arguments:**

 - Popup identifier (8 bytes)
-- Skip the [`POPUP_CLOSED`](#0x2f-popup_closed) (1 byte): `0x01` to skip the notification, `0x00` else
+- Skip the [`POPUP_CLOSED`](#0x20ff-popup_closed) (1 byte): `0x01` to skip the notification, `0x00` else

 **Return value:**